cryptic-resolver/cr.rb/README.md

 The aim of this project is to:

 1. make cryptic things clear
-2. help maintain your own personal knwoledge base
+2. help maintain your own personal knowledge base

 rather than